-- 1 Why do Monstera small leaves?
+- 1 Why do Monstera leaves getting smaller?

 - 2 Take care of Monstera when they have small leaves

-Why do Monstera small leaves?
+Why do Monstera leaves getting smaller?

 Monstera small leaves due to lack of water

 An essential element for mature plant growth is water.
 Water is absorbed through the stem and moved through the leaves.
-Some kinds of Monstera like Monstera Adansonii small leaves, Monstera Deliciosa small leaves catch those who love growing that plant at home.
+Some kinds of Monstera like Monstera Adansonii, and Monstera Deliciosa small leaves catch those who love growing that plant at home.
 That conversion is significant because it contributes to the transformation of food in the plant.
 Maintaining the plant in a slight lack of water will prevent plant growth.
 Therefore, to shrink leaves, it is necessary to regularly water, ensuring that the amount of water lost during transpiration is nearly equal to the amount of water absorbed in the same unit of time.

 To verify this request, we need to observe the topsoil on a hot day, but in the evening, we have to restore the old state even though we don’t need to add water; The soil layer must have a dry mark in the afternoon.
 If these two signs do not appear in good condition, the plant is already in a state of water stress.
 We need to pause the waterline and reduce the amount of water next time.